 Singaporean bank accounts aren’t too hard to get, as you’d expect in a country so up to date when it comes to financial services.
 You will, though, need to present your new bank with documentation including your passport and your employment pass (or whatever sort of visa you have).
 There’s always the possibility you’ll need to give proof of address, as well.
 Which means that it might be tricky for people who haven’t yet moved there, or for new arrivals stepping straight off the plane.

 What to do about that?
 Well, it could be worth finding out if your Australian bank is able to help you out: ANZ, for instance, operates in Singapore⁷.
 But there’s a decent chance that you’ll simply need to wait until you live in Singapore, before you can properly sort out your bank account.
+If you are looking for a way to send money to Singapore, Wise could be an option.

 There are options for the interim period.
 Wise is one of them, making international transfers better value by always charging the mid-market rate.
 A borderless account can even let you hold money in 40+ international currencies – including Singaporean dollars.
 It could be just the solution you need in the early days of your move.